I’ve always had a love-hate relationship with competitions.

 SOVAS™ membership ranges from $125 per year (Basic Package) to a $5,000 Platinum Package.
 Five grand may seem a lot, but for that you’ll get a Voice Arts™ Awards statuette named and presented in your honor, and a Special Education Scholarship offered in your name (among other perks).

 Participants had until August 31st 2014 to send in their entries.
-Entry fees are non-refundable once the entries have been submitted.
+Entry fees were non-refundable once the entries have been submitted.
 SOVAS™ rules state:

 “In the event that any individual category attracts fewer than 4 entries the organizer reserves the right to withdraw that category from the competition.
 In this event, the participating companies will receive a credit towards future entry fees.
 No cash refund will be given.”